 - Uneven temperatures between rooms: look for cracks and kink, and losses air supply boots or missing insulation.

 Heating and cooling plays a big part in keeping your home comfortable.
 There are some easy fixes to your home heating and cooling system that can make it run more efficiently.
 These include:

 - Checking your air filter regularly;

 - Tuning up HVAC equipment yearly;

 Whether you’re thinking about buying or selling a home, either way you’re going to want to get the most for your money.
 For buyers, that means homes that are energy efficient and won’t drain their budget either in terms of paying high energy costs, or having to completely overhaul the home.
 For sellers, that means making fixes now, before you start showing your home, so the energy efficiency of the property you’re offering is another attractive selling point to potential buyers.

 Contact Our Experienced Attorneys Today

 For all of your real estate needs, contact our experienced New York real estate attorneys today.
 At Cavallo & Cavallo, our attorneys have years of experience in the New York real estate market.
 We can help guide and assist you through the entire process of selling or buying a home.
 Whether you’re looking for an investment property, or simply a place to call home, call us today.
-With offices in the Bronx and New Rochelle, we are prepared to provide you with the efficient and effective legal service you require to handle all of your real estate planning needs.
+With offices in the Bronx and Westchester, we are prepared to provide you with the efficient and effective legal service you require to handle all of your real estate planning needs.